Mishkan Al-Awar

-Mashkan Mohammed Al-Awar مشكان العور (26 – 1926 July 2020) was an Emirati chemical researcher.
+Meshgan Mohammed Al-Awar مشكان العور (1968 - July 2020, ~52 yrs. old) was a renowned Emirati chemical researcher.
 She was the first Emirati woman to specialize in chemistry and the first to work as a chemistry teacher.
 She contributed to the development of the unified chemistry curriculum across the countries of the Gulf Cooperation Council (GCC) countries.

 UNESCO selected her as co-chair for social responsibility on the International Advisory Council for Sustainability Development in the UNESCO office in Hong Kong.
 She was the first Emirati and the first Arab woman to hold such a position at this level within the organization.

 Biography

 Al-Awar was born in Dubai, into an academic family.
 She earned a Bachelor of Science in Geology and Chemistry from the United Arab Emirates University in 1990, and a PhD in Polymer Science (Physical Chemistry) from the University of Wales in the United Kingdom in 1996.

-She was director of research and studies at the Dubai Police Academy between 2012 and 2020, and head of the Women's Police Department for Community Service in Dubai.
+She was director of research and remote sensing studies at the Dubai Police Academy between 2012 and 2020, and head of the Women's Police Department for Community Service in Dubai.
 She was also a visiting professor at the Remote Sensing Research Center at Boston University.

 The last positions Dr. Mashkan Al-Awar held were Secretary-General of the Zayed International Foundation for the Environment, and Advisor for the Academic and Training Sector at Dubai Police.

 Al-Awar died on 26 July 2020.
 She was married and had four children.